Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Power Feeder

-From making shaker cabinet doors to a simple quarter round edge a router table is a staple in every professionals shop.
+From making shaker cabinet doors to a simple quarter-round edge, a router table is a staple in every professional shop.

-But pushing hundreds or thousands of lineal feet of lumber through a table saw or router table isn’t just tiring.
-It’s error prone.
+But pushing hundreds or thousands of lineal feet of lumber through a table saw or router table is more than just tiring.
+It’s error-prone.

-Which is why a professional woodworker uses a power feeder that both reduces fatigue and prevents start/stop marks in the wood.
+This is why a professional woodworker uses a power feeder that reduces fatigue and prevents start/stop marks in the wood.

 Key features: